 Every year, contributions large and small are the engine behind all of our programs and events.
 If you have been moved by your experiences at Woodland Pattern, please consider making a tax-deductible donation in support of our mission.

-Having recently purchased our Locust Street home, we have now entered the second phase of our campaign—planning for a renovated Woodland Pattern.
+Having purchased our Locust Street home in 2018, we have now entered the second phase of our campaign—planning for a renovated Woodland Pattern with the help of architectural firm HGA.
+Blueprints and mock-ups for an expanded and updated building are imminent!
 Take part in our vision for the future.

-You can make a lasting impact on independent culture in Milwaukee through an annual sustaining gift, a gift of stock or securities, or by establishing a charitable trust or bequest.
-Contact Executive Directors Jenny Gropp and Laura Solomon if you are interested in contributing to Woodland Pattern in one or more of these ways.
+You can make a lasting impact on independent culture in Milwaukee through a gift to our endowment fund, a gift of stock or securities, or by establishing a charitable trust or bequest.
+Contact Executive Directors Jenny Gropp and Laura Solomon to learn more about contributing to Woodland Pattern in one or more of these ways.

-Academy of American Poets (with funds from the Mellon Foundation), Bader Philanthropies, Brico Fund, Forest County Potawatomi Foundation, Gardner Foundation, Greater Milwaukee Foundation, Greystone Foundation, Herzfeld Foundation, Camille A. Lonstorf Trust, Meyer & Norma Ragir Foundation, Jack & Lucille Rosenberg Fund, Christine A. Symchych & James P. McNulty Charitable Fund, Milwaukee Arts Board, Milwaukee County CAMPAC, Milwaukee City Community Development Block Grant, MPS Partnership for the Arts & Humanities, National Endowment for the Arts, Wisconsin Arts Board, Wisconsin Department of Public Instruction, and gifts from many generous donors.
-THANK YOU!
+Academy of American Poets (with funds from the Mellon Foundation), Bader Philanthropies, Brico Fund, Forest County Potawatomi Foundation, Gardner Foundation, Greater Milwaukee Foundation, Greystone Foundation, Herzfeld Foundation, Camille A. Lonstorf Trust, Poetry Foundation, Meyer & Norma Ragir Foundation, Ruth Foundation, Lucy & Jack Rosenberg Fund, Christine A. Symchych & James P. McNulty Charitable Fund, Milwaukee Arts Board, Milwaukee County CAMPAC, Milwaukee City Community Development Block Grant, MPS Partnership for the Arts & Humanities, National Endowment for the Arts, Wisconsin Arts Board, Wisconsin Department of Public Instruction, and gifts from many generous donors.

 720 E. Locust Street